Top 10 Project Management Software With CRM (2025)

 CRM (Customer Relationship Management) is focused on on managing customer relationships.

-CRM for agencies mainly include sales pipeline management, creating and sending proposals, contact management, sales team scheduling, collaboration, and performance management.
+CRM for agencies mainly include sales pipeline management, creating and sending proposals, contact management, sales team scheduling, customer experience, collaboration, and performance management.

-There are also marketing CRM tools, which offer email marketing, automation, marketing campaign management, lead capturing, and more — learn more about software for marketing.
+There are also marketing CRM tools, which offer email marketing, automation, marketing campaign management, lead capturing, and more – learn more about those from our list of software for marketing.

 Project management software is focused on supporting the end-to-end project management process.